movementkitchen/website/src/pages/courses-workshops/Whole-Body-Core-Strength.md

 **Starting on the 18th of March**

-After the first, sold out Whole Body Core Strength course I've decided to offer a re-run this spring.

 Whole Body Core Strength brings together everything I learnt through my professional and personal journey of healing a severe abdominal separation and restoring a functional core.

-This unique course brings together private movement coaching, small group classes and experiential workshops challenging the meaning of core strength beyond the tight abs.
+This unique course combines private movement coaching, small group classes and experiential workshops challenging the meaning of core strength beyond the tight abs.

 Why some people don't respond well to conventional abdominal exercise?

-Do you really have to pull your navel to the spine to activate your core?
+Do you really have to pull your navel to the spine for your abdominal muscles to work?

-What tightness in your shoulders/hips/feet have to do with the weak core?
+What tightness in your shoulders/hips/feet have to do with the weak abdomen?

 How to notice and stop creating forces that keep weakening your core?